elangovana/kendra-ui-sample/README.md

 * file path: search/pagination/Pagination.tsx
 * This is the component that goes at the bottom of the page below all of the search results.
 This contains the UI to display page numbers and pagination controls.
-* The function “onPageSelected” is a hook to the main function in Search.tsx to make the query API call.
+* The function ï¿½onPageSelectedï¿½ is a hook to the main function in Search.tsx to make the query API call.
 This sets the correct page number and passes it to the main function.

 **Images and utility files**